-QUEST STUDENT WOMEN'S MINISTRY - QUEST is a studentled organization for NOBTS female students (single and married) wanting to participate in meaningful relationships with other Godcalled women.
+QUEST STUDENT WOMEN'S MINISTRY - QUEST is a student-led organization for NOBTS female students (single and married) wanting to participate in meaningful relationships with other God-called women.

-SHEPHERD'S FELLOWSHIP FORUM - Student Fellowship Forum is a pastoral ministries faculty-sponsored organization for students, undergraduate and graduate, who serve or are preparing to serve in the office of pastor or in pastor-type positions (e.g., chaplains, staff members, missionaries, church planters.)
+SHEPHERD'S FELLOWSHIP FORUM - This forum is a pastoral ministries faculty-sponsored organization for students, undergraduate and graduate, who serve or are preparing to serve in the office of pastor or in pastor-type positions (e.g., chaplains, staff members, missionaries, church planters.)
 SFF meets once a semester to mentor, encourage, and expose students to exemplary practitioners involved in effective pastoral ministry and to the NOBTS pastoral ministries faculty on a more personal basis.